denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 PrintfImpls.WithIntAndString.invoke(formatter, 42, stringMemorySegment);
 ```

 Note: The performance is more about the fact that the JIT compiler (C2) will try to inspect and pull apart a method handle,
-in order to compile a call through a method handle like a call to any normal Java method.
+in order to compile a call through a method handled like a call to any normal Java method.
 But, it can only do this if the method handle is a constant (as seen by the compiler), i.e., defined as a static final field.

 ## Conclusions